• Training

-Feeling the pressure of employee attrition?
+Feeling the pressure of employee attrition and losing institutional knowledge?
 You’re not alone.

 Some 88% of executives agree that they are seeing higher turnover than normal, and industries across the board are experiencing record-high quit rates.
 From technology – where 38% of employees are looking to change roles – to manufacturing, which faces 2.1 million unfilled jobs by 2030, the Great Resignation isn’t letting up soon.